wild-devops/pwshake/README.md

 As well it's a simple script executor based on **Powershell**.

+All executed scripts and\or inline **Powershell** commands are composed, instrumented with input data and structured by the `yaml` configuration.

 # What's this NOT?
 This is definitely not a piece of computer state\configuration management (aka **DSC**, **CM**, etc), despite it has basic concepts inspired by **Chef** (attributes, overrides, run lists\roles) and **Ansible** (`yaml` config).